-- (i) In connection with the services of our Partners, such as payment processors, located in and outside the European Union, but only to the extent necessary to provide those services.
+- (i) in connection with the services of our Partners, such as payment processors, located in and outside the European Union, but only to the extent necessary to provide those services.

 We will use your information to run GOG and keep improving it as well as to communicate with you (e.g. with newsletters or emails).
-Sometimes we may have to share anonymised, non-personal information like operating system types in order to run GOG services.
+Sometimes we may have to share anonymised, nonpersonal information like operating system types in order to run GOG services.

 When you're using GOG services you can choose to share your own personal information with others (e.g. in chat) but it's your responsibility.

-9. THIRD PARTY INFORMATION COLLECTION AND EXTERNAL SERVICES
+11. THIRD PARTY INFORMATION COLLECTION AND EXTERNAL SERVICES

 You can use GOG services to access cool stuff from GOG-approved partners.
 We will need to share some personal information with them (which you control).
 It is up to you if you want to use your GOG account for this or not.

-10. OTHER STUFF
+12. OTHER STUFF

-10.1 Please be aware that we are subject to various laws and we may be required to release personal information to comply with law enforcement or other legal requirements.
+12.1 Please be aware that we are subject to various laws and we may be required to release personal information to comply with law enforcement or other legal requirements.

-11 YOUR RIGHTS
+13 YOUR RIGHTS

 You may have additional privacy rights (see opposite).